Latest update: 6/1/2025

-I was honored and lucky to have been advised by two great scholars in the areas of presence and virtual/augmented reality: Dr. Matthew Lombard and Dr. Tony Liao.
+I was honored and lucky to have been mentored by two great scholars in the areas of presence and virtual/augmented reality: Dr. Matthew Lombard and Dr. Tony Liao.

 My research program subsumes three general directions: